 – Safe and secure way to invest

-– Loan facility is also available upto 90% of principal and accrued interest.
+– The loan facility is also available up to 90% of principal and accrued interest.

 Reverse mortgage rates can be fixed or floating and therefore will differ according to market situation depending on the interest rate rule chosen by the borrower.
 Any house owner of 60 years of age is eligible for a reverse mortgage.